-(b) Depending on the area of the friction material area of the brake lining assembly operated by the piston/pistons of only one side of the brake caliper or, in case of drum brakes, of only one brake shoe Friction material area means all the area enclosed within the perimeter of the brake lining (see the red cross-hatched area, Figure 1, Figure 2), thus excluding the presence of any grooves and/or chamfers:
+Depending on the area of the friction material area of the brake lining assembly operated by the piston/pistons of only one side of the brake caliper or, in case of drum brakes, of only one brake shoe Friction material area means all the area enclosed within the perimeter of the brake lining (see the red cross-hatched area, Fig. 1, Fig. 2), thus excluding the presence of any grooves and/or chamfers:

 Fig. 1 frictional material area of disc brake